List types for resource aware languages: an implicit name approach: Restricted terms

 \section{Restricted terms $\Lin$}

 In this section, we focus on \emph{restricted terms}~\cite{hindley97:_basic_simpl_theor} with implicit names~\cite{NGDeBruijn108,Lescanne95WADT}.
-We first define the concept of $\Ell$-types.
-Then we define a type system which assigns $\Ell$-types to terms with implicit names and prove how this type system singles out closed linear terms ($\mathsf{BCI}`l$-terms) with implicit names.
+We first define the concept of list types, which we will refer to as $\Ell$-types.
+Then we define a type system which assigns $\Ell$-types to $\lambda$-terms with implicit names and show how this type system singles out linear terms with implicit names.
 The set of terms typeable with $\Ell$-types will be denoted by~$\Lin$.